sgumirov/mailspider/README.md

 Parameter 'id' is for logging, so it's better to set ids different values.
 If parameter 'ignorecase' is set to 'true' or '1' then 'contains' field value is compared ignoring case.
 Parameter 'contains' MUST NOT contain a double-quote symbol.
-Parameter 'header' is one of the following values: 'From', 'Body', 'Subject'.
+Parameter 'header' is one of the following values: 'From', 'Subject'.
 Please note: yep, it DOES start From Big Letter header name!

 # Plugins config